-For acute and chronic calculations, long term average values were developed using the 99th percentile multiplier and the more stringent results were utilized in calculating the maximum daily limitation (MDL) and average monthly limitations (AML).
+The acute and chronic aquatic CPO WLAs are calculated using the above equations.
+For acute and chronic calculations, long term average values were developed using the 99th percentile multiplier and the appropriate WLAs.
+The more stringent LTA result was utilized in calculating the maximum daily limitation (MDL) and average monthly limitations (AML).
+Consistent with the recommendations set forth in the USEPA Technical Support Document (Section 5.5.2), the Department utilized a site specific Coefficient of Variation (CV) of 0.74 for the analysis.
 As per N.J.A.C.
 7:14-A-13.14(a)2, limitations shall be expressed as concentration and mass loading.
-Refer to the table below for the input data and calculation results, and the Calculations Equations section of the fact sheet for additional reference.
+Refer to the table below for the input data and calculation results.